jonelo/bashberries/README.md

     -v      version.
 Prints out the version of this script.

+    -z      after the JRE or JDK has been downloaded and extracted, the latest tzupdater will be downloaded and applied to the JRE or JDK.

 Parameters:
     path    specifies the path where the JRE, JDK or tzupdater should be stored.
             It will be created if it doesn't exist.